iTwin/appui/common/api/appui-react.api.md

 import { DialogProps as DialogProps_2 } from '@itwin/appui-abstract';
 import { DialogRow } from '@itwin/appui-abstract';
 import { Direction } from '@itwin/appui-layout-react';
-import { DisabledResizeHandles } from '@itwin/appui-layout-react';
 import { DisplayStyle3dState } from '@itwin/core-frontend';
-import { DraggedWidgetManagerProps } from '@itwin/appui-layout-react';
 import { ECClassGroupingNodeKey } from '@itwin/presentation-common';
 import { EmphasizeElementsProps } from '@itwin/core-common';
 import { FloatingWidgetState } from '@itwin/appui-layout-react';